-Organized in 1980 in accordance with the start of State Employees Collective Bargaining under Governor Jerry Brown, our association represents the uniformed police officers employed by the Department of Developmental Services and the Department of Mental Health.
+Organized in 1980 in accordance with the start of State Employees Collective Bargaining under Governor Jerry Brown, our association represents the uniformed police officers employed by the Department of Developmental Services and the Department of State Hospitals.

-The primary function of the Department of Developmental Services Police Officers is the same as those in the Department of Mental Health, with the exception that the primary persons protected in these facilities are developmentally (mentally and often physically) challenged.
+The primary function of the Department of Developmental Services police officers is the same as those in the Department of State Hospitals, with the exception that the primary persons protected in these facilities are developmentally (mentally and often physically) challenged.
 Therefore, these police officers routinely have less actual "custodial" roles at these facilities and are there primarily to provide general uniformed law enforcement duties like their counterparts in mental health.

-There are approximately 270 police officers employed in the Department of Mental Health working at: ATASCADERO, COALINGA, METROPOLITAN, NAPA and PATTON State Hospitals.
+There are approximately 270 police officers employed in the Department of State Hospitals working at: ATASCADERO, COALINGA, METROPOLITAN, NAPA and PATTON State Hospitals.

-There are approximately 220 police officers employed in the Department of Developmental Services working at AGNEWS, FAIRVIEW, LANTERMAN, PORTERVILLE, SONOMA, SIERRA VISTA and CANYON SPRINGS Development Centers.
+There are approximately 220 police officers employed in the Department of Developmental Services working at FAIRVIEW, PORTERVILLE, SONOMA, and CANYON SPRINGS Development Centers.

 *Protecting those who protect you.*